chadallison/book_quotes/README.md

   about rage.
 It’s courtesy and kindness that define a human being – and a man.
 That’s who possesses strength and nerves and guts, not the angry whiners.”
 (154)
+- “It never ceases to amaze me: we all love ourselves more than other people, but care more about their opinion than our own.”
+(162)
+- “Everything’s destiny is to change, to be transformed, to perish.
+So that new things can be born.”
+(166)
+- “That whatever happens has always happened, and always will, and is happening at this very moment, everywhere.
+Just like this.
+What links one human being to all humans: not blood, or birth, but mind.”
+(167)

 ------------------------------------------------------------------------